pandle/astro-pi-2022-23/CATALOGUE.md

 * machine learning model will learn to recognize objects with these pictures
 * when Astro PI will take a picture, the machine learning model will recognize the objects
 * we cannot save pictures, so we will store objects observed over time

+## Project scaling

+Having no time we used something much simpler for the recognition of a human shape by [opencv-python](https://pypi.org/project/opencv-python/).